RiyanshiPal/Excel_Project-Data_Analytics/README.md

 # 📚 Excel Projects – Data Job Market Analysis

 Welcome!
-This repository contains two Excel-based data analysis projects created **along with Luke Barousse’s _Excel for Data Analysis_ course**.
-While following his guided tutorials, I customized and extended the projects with additional insights—especially tailored to the **Indian job market**.
+This repository contains two Excel-based data analysis projects.
+I customized them to navigate and analyse the Data Science Job market and extended the projects with additional insights—especially tailored to the **Indian job market**.

 ---